-Product differentiation is the introduction of unique, distinctive characteristics or features to a product to ensure USP (unique selling proposition) of the product.
-The differentiation allows a company to achieve a competitive advantage over other companies offering similar product substitutes.
+Product differentiation is the introduction of unique, distinctive characteristics or features to a product to ensure a USP (unique selling proposition) of the product.
+The differentiation enables a company to achieve a competitive advantage over other companies offering similar product substitutes.
 It is an essential marketing process that is of vital economic importance to a business.

 Product differentiation serves as a catalyst in a consumer’s purchase decision-making process.
 It basically sets one product apart from the rest and serves as the deciding factor in purchase decisions.

 The product differentiation process may be as simple as redesigning of packaging to introducing a brand new functional feature in a product.
 The different factors through which the process is implemented include:

 Products in the market are differentiated solely on the price factor.
 This establishes a price hierarchy for a particular product from lower to higher costs.